webstean/eire/migration/detail-permissions-explanation.md

 HealthCheckDestination         : 603

 HealthSource                   : No issues found!
-HealthDesitnation              : No issues found!
+HealthDestination              : No issues found!

-ComnfigurationSource           : No issues found!
+ConfigurationSource           : No issues found!
-ComnfigurationDestination      : No issues found!
+ConfigurationDestination      : No issues found!

 VerificationCheckSource        : No issies found!
 VerificationCheckDestination   : No issies found!